BEEFY-JOE/AbletonLiveOnLinux/README.md

 5. Navigate to `HKEY_CURRENT_USER\Software\Wine\WineASIO`
 6. Double click on the `Prefered Buffer Size` attribute
 7. Change the Base to Decimal
-8. Ebter the preffered sample rate; e.g. 64,128,256,512,etc...
+8. Enter the preffered sample rate; e.g. 64,128,256,512,etc...
+9. Double click on the `Fixed Buffer Size` attribute
+10. Set the value to `0`
-9. Click on Ok
+11. Click on Ok
-10. Launch Ableton
+12. Launch Ableton
-11. If Ableton is already running, you have to turn off the audio engine and turn it back on
+13. If Ableton is already running, you have to turn off the audio engine and turn it back on
     * Open the options menu from the menu bar
     * Click on Audio Engine
     * Repeat the steps again to turn the audio engine back on
-12. WineASIO should now be set to the sample rate you just change in wine registry
+14. WineASIO should now be set to the sample rate you just change in wine registry

 ### Problems Noted So Far
 1. Menu bar is not visible in windowed mode, can be accessed wth ALT+F and arrow keys